amazon-ion/ion-docs/_books/ion-1-1/src/macros/macros_by_example.md

 #### Zero-or-One

-A parameter with the modifier `?` has _zero-or-one cardinality_, which is much like exactly-one cardinality, except the parameter is voidable.
-That is, it accepts an empty-stream argument as a way to denote an absent parameter.
+A parameter with the modifier `?` has _zero-or-one cardinality_, which is much like exactly-one cardinality, except the parameter accepts an empty-stream argument as a way to denote an absent parameter.

 ```ion